Storm snaps trees, destroys barn near Dillsburg

 DILLSBURG, Pa.
 (WHTM)– “It was quick.
-It was quick — less than seven minutes and it was over,” said Judy Groop, Monaghan Township, York County, resident.
+It was quick.
+Less than seven minutes and it was over,” said Judy Groop, a Monaghan Township resident.

 “There were lots of leaves and pieces of trees flying by, and then I saw my chair is out in the yard,” Groop said.